valnuccio/RecipeRubyCLI/pair_project_user_stories.md

      - have more time: also a message
 - create a recipe
 - stretch - build out their pantry
+- boolean - shows if you are logged in and you have to log out at the end

 ## Prompts with recipe of the day
+## saves last five queries and shows most recently searched recipes

 ## Recipe will have:
  - bonus: nutritional value